Jimmy McGhee

-James McGhee (born in Edinburgh, Scotland) was a Scottish soccer inside forward who spent at least four seasons in the first division American Soccer League.
+James McGhee Jr (born in Edinburgh, Scotland) was a Scottish soccer inside forward who spent at least four seasons in the first division American Soccer League.

 Youth

 McGhee was the son of former Hibernian player and Heart of Midlothian manager James McGhee, and the brother of National Soccer Hall of Fame forward Bart McGhee.
 McGhee's father was a renowned Scottish player who appeared with Scotland in an 1886 game with Wales.
 McGhee's father had a controversial term as the manager of Hearts.
 When he finally resigned on 6 December 1909, he began assessing his options.
 In September 1910 he decided to leave Scotland and emigrate to the United States.
 It took James McGhee two years to get settled and it was not until 1912 that Jimmy, his mother and brother Bart joined his father in the U.S. When they arrived in the U.S., the family settled in Philadelphia, Pennsylvania.